Coyote Hunting Laws In Minnesota – The Facts

 • Night vision / thermal: “Except when taking fox or coyote at night, a person may not possess any kind of night vision or thermal imaging equipment…” (p.
 33).
 The regs also state: “A person legally taking coyote or fox may use night vision or thermal imaging equipment…” (p.
 33).

-• Electronic callers: The regs allow: “A remote controlled animal noise caller can be used for … furbearing animals and unprotected animals.” (p.
+• Electronic callers: “A remote controlled animal noise caller can be used for … furbearing animals and unprotected animals.” (p.
 34).

 Minnesota rules checklist (what to verify)